alexandernst/monks/README.md

 Why Procmon
 =======

-I'm completely aware of kprobes, perf and all other kernel debug systems/methods.
+I'm completely aware of ```kprobes```, ```perf``` and all other kernel debug systems/methods.
 Probably all of them work better than Procmon, but they have one disadvantage: they require you to recompile the kernel or they are not enabled by default in some distros.

 On the other hand, Procmon will ```just work```.
 What this module does to ```just work``` is hijack/replace all (relevant/interesting) syscalls from the syscall table.
 While this is risky, it will allow you to have a similar tool to Procmon for Windows, without having to recompile the kernel.